-Try to avoid leafleting schemes where you are paid by commission only, meaning that the company will have to make money from something you delivered.
+Try to avoid leafleting schemes where you earn by commission only.
+In those cases, the company will have to make money from something you delivered.

-This leaves the serious risk that you’ll spend hours delivering a company’s literature, only to get nothing in return.
+As such, this leaves the serious risk that you’ll spend hours dropping off literature, only to get nothing in return.

 You also need to be careful as some leafleting schemes are scams, so do your best to determine whether the company you’re thinking of working for is reputable.

-Be especially cautious if it’s an online company without proper contact details – for example, only having a mobile phone number or no proper address listed (perhaps just a PO box), for example, it’s not a great sign.
+Be especially cautious if it’s an online company without proper contact details.
+If it only has a mobile phone number or no proper address listed (perhaps just a PO box), for example, it’s not a great sign.

-A quick Google search may help you get an idea about a firm’s reputation, looking for things such as media stories on the company and people’s opinions on forums.
+A quick Google search may help you get an idea about a firm’s reputation.
+Look for things such as media stories and people’s opinions on forums.

-A lot of information on a business can be obtained for free from the government’s website, using details held by Companies House.
+You can get a lot of information on a business for free from the government’s website using details held by Companies House.